 One of my other passions is Volkswagens.
 I have a dedicated website, StealthGTI.com, where I share my VW-related adventures, tuning choices, and photos with other VW enthusiasts.
 If you’ve noticed that I like to maximize the versatility of my bicycles, then it should not surprise you to know that I do the same with my Volkswagens.
-I drive nearly 30,000 miles per year, usually alone with some things in the trunk.
+I drive over 30,000 miles per year, usually alone with some things in the trunk.
 A fuel-efficient and fun car is a great asset to me.
 I don’t need a truck, but sometimes I need to move things that are too large or dirty for my sedan.
 A small utility trailer is a great alternative for someone who doesn’t want the full-time mileage and maintenance penalties of owning a truck that’s actually used as a truck only a fraction of the time.

 Until now, my trailer was a “car thing” that I shared on my other website.
 It hadn’t occurred to me that I should share it here, too.
 I’ll take the time to tell you about it now that I know cyclists may be interested as well.
 Since I wanted a small trailer, I opted for Carry-On’s 3.5x5LSHS, a 3.5×5-foot trailer with 16-inch tall mesh sides.
 It has a 2000-lb axle and a maximum carrying capacity of 1700 lbs, meaning the trailer itself weighs ~300 lbs in stock form.
 It appears to be exclusive to Lowe’s Home Improvement.
 My wife immediately called it a “baby trailer.”
 It’s great for taking stuff to the dump or transporting dirty items that I don’t want inside my car.
 It’s like having a part-time pickup truck that gets 40 mpg.
 I couldn’t be more pleased with the purchase.